Badgerys Creek

-Badgerys Creek, also known as Badgery's Creek, is a suburb of Sydney, in the state of New South Wales, Australia, located approximately 41 km west of the Sydney central business district, in the local government areas of the City of Liverpool.
-It is part of the Greater Western Sydney region and is adjacent to Kemps Creek, Austral and the Blue Mountains (New South Wales).
+Badgerys Creek, also known as Badgery's Creek or Aerotropolis, is a suburb of Sydney, in the state of New South Wales, Australia, located approximately 41 km west of the Sydney central business district, in the local government areas of the City of Liverpool.
+It is part of the Greater Western Sydney region and is adjacent to Kemps Creek, Austral and the Blue Mountains.